atredennick/ggplot2_usu/README.md

 ## Pre workshop instructions

-**Important:** There will be wifi in conference rooms this year, but plan on spending 10 minutes Saturday night (or even before arriving in Fort Lauderdal) to download and install R and RStudio, to install the packages listed below, and to download a local copy of this repository (see instructions below).
-It takes a bit of bandwidth to do all this, so best not to rely on convention center wifi.
+**Important:** Plan on spending 10 minutes before showing up to download and install R and RStudio (this should already be done by this point, though, for Tom's workshop), to install the packages listed below, and to download a local copy of this repository (see instructions below).

 ### Installing R
 If you don't already have R set up with a suitable code editor, we recommend downloading and installing [R](http://cran.cnr.berkeley.edu) and [RStudio Desktop](http://www.rstudio.com/ide/download/) for your platform.
 Once installed, open RStudio and install the following packages.
 Simply paste these commands into your prompt.